robusta-dev/holmesgpt/README.md

 Like what you see?
 Checkout [more examples](#more-examples) or get started by [installing HolmesGPT](#installation).

 ## Key Features
-- **Connects to Existing Observability Data:** Find correlation you didn’t know about.
+- **Connects to Existing Observability Data:** Find correlations you didn’t know about.
 No need to gather new data or add instrumentation.
 - **Compliance Friendly:** Can be run on-premise with your own LLM (or in the cloud with OpenAI or Azure)
 - **Transparent Results:** See a log of the AI’s actions and what data it gathered to understand how it reached conclusions
 - **Extensible Data Sources:** Connect the AI to custom data by providing your own tool definitions